-If you do not respond to your residence offer by the deadline indicated, then your offer will expire and your application will be cancelled.
+If you do not respond to your residence offer by the deadline indicated, your offer will expire and your application will be cancelled.
 You may contact Housing and request to reactivate your application and be placed on a waiting list at any time.

 Information about moving in and other residence services will be included in your offer package.
 It is your responsibility to contact the Housing Office and check your offer status in order to meet your acceptance deadline.

-- EVICTION:Any student who is removed from residence for conduct issues is subject to the sanctions outlined in the Code of Student Rights and Responsibilities and any/all applicable financial penalties and fines.
+Removal from Residence:Any student who is removed from residence for conduct issues is subject to sanctions outlined in the Code of Student Rights and Responsibilities as well as any applicable fees/fines.

-Note: Housing Services strives to ensure the completeness and accuracy of information contained on this website, however, we reserve the right to change any of the information at anytime without notice.
+Note: Housing Services strives to ensure the completeness and accuracy of information contained on this website, however, we reserve the right to change any of the information at any time without notice.